stealthycoin/hoard/README.md

 # Hoard
 Golang static file server and cache library.

 Hoard can be used to serve/compress/cache static files as well as serve groups of files as a single file.
+It will also wrap it in either a js script tag or link tag for css.
+If the file extensions do no't match it will throw an error.
+If the files are not css or js just the filename will be returned.

 ## Usage